Mezz Mezzrow: Personal life

 Milton Mesirow was ethnically and religiously Jewish, and was raised in Chicago.
 His wife, Johnnie Mae, was a black Baptist.
 They had one son, Milton Mesirow, Jr. According to the younger Mesirow, the surname "Mezzrow" was a "pen name" of his father's.
 In an interview with The New York Times in 2015, "Mezz Jr.", as he was known, told a reporter: "My father put me in a shul, and my mother's side tried to make me a Baptist.
 So when I'm asked what my religion is, I just say 'jazz.'"

 Mezzrow praised and admired African-American culture and style.
 In his autobiography, Really the Blues, he wrote that from the moment he heard jazz he "was going to be a Negro musician, hipping [telling] the world about the blues the way only Negroes can."
 Eddie Condon said of him (in We Called It Music, London; Peter Davis 1948): "When he fell through the Mason–Dixon line he just kept going".

 The family lived in Harlem, New York City, where Mezzrow declared himself a "voluntary Negro" and was listed as Negro on his draft card in World War II.
 He believed that "he had definitely 'crossed the line' that divided white and black identities".

 Mezzrow became known as much for his cannabis advocacy as his music.
 In his time, he was so well known in the jazz community for selling marijuana that Mezz became slang for marijuana, a reference used in the Stuff Smith song, "If You're a Viper".
 He was also known as the Muggles King, the word muggles being slang for marijuana at that time; the title of the 1928 Louis Armstrong recording "Muggles" refers to this.
 Armstrong was one of his biggest customers.
 A letter from 1932, written by Armstrong, demonstrates this relationship; while in England, Armstrong detailed in this letter about where and how Mezzrow should send marijuana.

 In 1940, he was arrested in possession of sixty joints while trying to enter a jazz club at the 1939 New York World's Fair, with intent to distribute.
 When he was sent to jail, he insisted to the guards that he was black and was transferred to the segregated prison's black section.
 In Really the Blues, he wrote:

-Mezzrow was lifelong friends with the French jazz critic Hugues Panassié and spent the last 20 years of his life in France.
+Mezzrow was lifelong friends with Panassié and spent the last 20 years of his life in France.
 He was preceded in death by his wife, Johnnie Mae Mezzrow, and was buried in the Père Lachaise Cemetery in Paris.
 The couple were survived by their son Mezz Jr.

 In 2015, a Greenwich Village jazz club called Mezzrow was named in his honor.